-Our ethos is underpinned by the co-operative values.
+The sports provision is integral to our enrichment offer, providing access to first class facilities, training and entry to local and national competitions and our ethos is underpinned by the cooperative values.
 These are values that develop character, preparing young people to pursue their own personal excellence and lead productive, responsible lives as contributing members of the global community.
-This year, the school has achieved special awards for safeguarding and for cultural diversity values.
+This year, the school has achieved special recognition awards for safeguarding and for cultural diversity values.

-St Clere's School has historically specialised in Science and Physical Education creating upgraded facilities in both subject areas.
+St Clere's School has historically specialised in Science and Physical Education creating upgraded facilities in both these subject areas.
 Most recently, new buildings have been added to the school providing modern, well-equipped teaching areas.

-A brand new 3-storey building with new Science and Technology labs; a new catering and dining space and a 4-court sports pavilion add to our list of excellent pupil amenities and further enhance the already extensive sporting facilities at the school.
-Our 'state of the art' Drama / Dance Studio provides outstanding facilities to further enrich pupil experience with interactive Creative Arts projects taking place all year round.
-The school has a modern, 21st century approach to ICT and has up to date Wi-Fi and technology.
+Additional facilities include a 3-storey building with new Science labs, laboratories and classrooms; a new catering and dining space and a 4-court sports hall add to our list of excellent student amenities and further enhance the already extensive sporting facilities at the school.
+Our Drama Studio provides outstanding facilities to further enrich student experience with interactive Creative Arts projects taking place all year round.
+The school has a modern, 21st century approach to ICT and has up to date Wi-Fi and technology to support learning.

-St Clere's pupils are understandably proud of their school and its achievements.
-Pupil voice plays an important role in moving the school forward, including the development of pupil-related policies.
+St Clere's students are understandably proud of their school and its achievements.
+Student voice plays an important role in moving the school forward, including the development of student-related policies.
 The school works within a competitive sport and house system that develops an ethos of teamwork and the pursuit of excellence.

-We have high expectations that pupils are polite and show excellent behaviour in the classroom and around the school.
-Teaching and learning are at the forefront of supporting pupil progress, reflected in our outstanding pupil results.
+We have high expectations that students are polite and show excellent behaviour in the classroom and around the school.
+Teaching and learning are at the forefront of supporting student progress, reflected in our outstanding student results.
+Learning is led by inspiring teachers following our ACE Framework.

-A well-structured and balanced curriculum ensures all pupil needs are supported and they are fully prepared for life beyond school.
-We provide extensive, individual careers support through all years to ensure pupils have an awareness of opportunities and pathways in their future.
+A well-structured and balanced curriculum ensures all student needs are supported and they are fully prepared for life beyond school.
+We provide extensive, individual careers support through all years to ensure students have an awareness of opportunities and pathways in their future.

-As pupils progress through St Clere's School, we work in partnership with parents and the wider community to celebrate pupil success at every opportunity.
+As students progress through St Clere's School, we work in partnership with parents/carers and the wider community to celebrate student success at every opportunity.
 A detailed rewards scheme is run for a variety of achievements and prize-giving events in all year groups.